What Is Internal Rate of Return (IRR)?

 IRR vs. NPV: What’s the Difference?

 - IRR is a better tool for forward-looking evaluation when there’s a relatively equal chance of stability across every year of the investment.
 IRR uses the same discount rate and assumes the same level of risk.
-It is also better over a short-to-medium time horizon; generally, 3-5 years.
+It is also better over a short-to-medium time horizon, generally three to five years.
 The higher the IRR is above the discount rate, the better the investment.

 IRR and NPV are often two means to the same end.
 It’s all a matter of the type of investment you’re evaluating and the variables known to you.